rlmcneary2/reshape-state/libs/reshape-state/README.md

 dispatch another Action which will inform all handlers of the asynchronous code's completion and one or more of the handlers will use the action to update state.
-Sometimes there is no no need to inform all the handlers about the asynchronous result but simply to update state with the asynchroouse result.
+Sometimes there is no no need to inform all the handlers about the asynchronous result but simply to update state with the result.
 In this case an `InlineHandler` can be dispatched which will be invoked with the current state.
 Like other handler functions it must synchronously return a state object and an indication if the state has changed.

 ```ts
 reshaper.addHandlers([